 Now a healthy, happy seventy-something, Sue transferred ownership of Wildside to Wildside Cottage & Gardens Inc, a 501c3 corporation created in 2013.
 With no children of her own, she believes that “All children are my children.”
 This shift in ownership ensures that Wildside will be managed as the exciting experimental site and teaching platform it has become, long into the future.

 Sue takes special pleasure in Wildside’s hands-on approach.
 The Wildside project follows a lifetime of pro-social engagements at the United Nations, teaching at university, working at the Christian Science Monitor, and supporting health care reform and environmental causes.
 But something was lacking.
 All this work involved urging others to change: to distribute wealth, cease polluting, stop wars, legislate solutions and so forth.
 At Wildside she feels there is a deeper joy in communicating by example — learning to manage the cottage’s solar-powered systems through high heat and deep cold, understanding the usefulness of a composting toilet, and out on the land, planning, watching, planting, nurturing, keeping notes, replanting, preserving, studying, sharing.

-Jono Neiger designed Wildside’s gardens; he has long professional experience in landscape design, land restoration and permaculture, is on the faculty at the Conway School for Landscape Design, and a partner in Regenerative Design Group in Greenfield, MA.
+Jono Neiger designed Wildside’s gardens; he has long professional experience in landscape design, land restoration and permaculture, was faculty at the Conway School for Landscape Design, and is a partner in Regenerative Design Group in Greenfield, MA.

 Jono is also the author of a new book about permaculture, The Permaculture Promise, which features Wildside Gardens.